Furecon/kolayfitai-reborn-project/GOOGLE_AUTH_SETUP.md

 - Make sure `google-services.json` is in the correct location
 - Check that package name matches: `com.kolayfitai.app`
 - Try regenerating the debug keystore and updating the SHA-1
+- Make sure you've synced Capacitor: `npm run cap:sync:android`

+### Error: "incompatible types: MainActivity cannot be converted to PluginCall"
+- This error has been fixed.
+MainActivity no longer needs manual GoogleAuth initialization
+- The plugin initializes automatically
+- Just make sure you've updated your code to the latest version

 ### iOS: Not implemented (future)
 For iOS support, you'll need to: